 Brett Young is from Houston, Texas where he began his dance training, studying at Ben Stevenson’s Houston Ballet Academy and the High School for Performing and Visual Art.
 Upon graduating high school, he attended the University of Oklahoma where he continued his training in OU’s School of Dance under the tutelage of then Director Mary Margaret Holt, Steve Brule, and Clara Cravey-Stanely.
-Upon graduating with a Bachelor of Fine Arts before joining the ranks of Texas Ballet Theater.
-This is Brett’s eighth season in the company, where he has spent his last seven years performing works by Kenneth MacMillan, Ohad Naharin, George Balanchine, Val Caniparoli and Jerome Robbins.
-During his time with Texas Ballet Theater, he has most enjoyed performing in Ben Stevenson’s story ballets performing the pas de trois in his Swan Lake and the role of Pothinus in Cleopatra; in Jiri Kilyan’s Petite Mort, and the Rooster from Christopher Bruce’s Rooster as well as one of the Ghost in Mr. Bruce’s Ghost Dances.
+Upon graduating with a Bachelor of Fine Arts Brett joined the ranks of Texas Ballet Theater where he has spent his last seven years performing works by Kenneth MacMillan, Glenn Tetley, Ohad Naharin, George Balanchine, Garret Smith, Val Caniparoli, and Jerome Robbins.
+During his time with Texas Ballet Theater, he has most enjoyed dancing in Ben Stevenson’s story ballets performing the pas de trois in his Swan Lake and the role of Pothinus in Cleopatra; in Jiri Kilyan’s Petite Mort; and the Rooster from Christopher Bruce’s Rooster as well as one of the Ghost in Mr. Bruce’s Ghost Dances.

 Where are you from?